damianolodi/damianolodi/content/notes/c/_index.md

 ```
 This will enable the program to **accept parameter from the command line** when run.

-`argc` &rarr; number of written words, _including_ the name of the program.
+`argc` &rarr; the number of written words, _including_ the name of the program.
 This value is auto-generated.

 `argv[]` &rarr; array of strings. `argv[1]` is the location of the first parameter inserted by the user.